Enjoying our puzzle hints?

 Yellow group: UNITS OF TV PROGRAMS

-These are all terms used to describe different levels of organization in television programming, from individual episodes to entire franchises.
+These are all terms used to describe parts of a TV program, from individual episodes to entire franchises.

 Green group: THINGS WORN AROUND THE NECK